argunpeker/qa-portfolio/bug-reports/login-bug-reports.md

 **Expected Result:**
 - User should be redirected to the sign-up page to create a new account
+- The previously entered email address should be automatically filled in the email field of the sign-up form

 **Test Data:**
 - An unregistered email address: "test@gmail.com"